What is the Admissions Policy for ISH?

 Children transferring from another international school in The Netherlands.

-A fee of 325 euros is charged for making an application.
-This fee covers the costs of the administration required to process the application and an application will not be reviewed until the fee has been paid.
-In the event that an application to join the school is not successful, the application fee will not be reimbursed.
+A non-refundable fee is charged for making an application.
+This fee covers the costs of the administration required to process the application.
+An application will not be reviewed until the fee has been received.

-We also offer a Pre-Early Years class for children reaching the age of four (4) after 1 October of any school year, once they have had their birthday.
-Children in this class will then move into Early Years in the following school year.
+The school also offers a pre-early years class for children who reach the age of four after the first of October.
+Children in this class move to Early Years in the following school year.

-ISH Secondary offers the International Baccalaureate (IB) Middle Years Programme (MYP) in Years 7- 11, and the IB Diploma Programme (DP ) and Career-related Programme (CP) in Years 12-13.
-Whilst we strongly support the participation of all students in the IB Middle Years Programme, there are some criteria that students must meet in order to ensure that we are able to provide education that meets their needs.
+ISH Secondary offers the International Baccalaureate (IB) Middle Years Programme (MYP) in Years 7-11, and the IB Diploma Programme (DP) and Career-related Programme (CP) in Years 10 12-13.
+Whilst we strongly support the participation of all students in the IB Middle Years Programme, there are some criteria that students must meet in order to ensure that we are able to provide an education that meets their needs.
 This is in line with our educational license and with the requirements for inclusive education as set out by the IB.
 The criteria set out below apply regardless of the level of priority of an application as detailed above.

 Placement in Secondary